Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – What type of plant is it?
 It is a sewage plant?

-– In IEEE 142 they mention high resistance can be used in the 2.4 and 4.16 kV?
+– In IEEE 142 they mention high resistance can be used in the 2.4 and 4.16 kV.
 How much SLG current you are getting wid all motor contributions?

-– What Saieesh referring are the isokeraunic areas where there will be many lightning strokes.
-To such areas recommendation is to use an overhead shield wire for direct stroke lightning protection.
+– What Saieesh referring to are the isokeraunic areas where there will be many lightning strokes.
+In such areas recommendation is to use an overhead shield wire for direct stroke lightning protection.
 Another ethos of providing lightning protection that is affected by the type of grounding is the use of surge arrestors installed on each Conductor at intervals.
 The voltage rating of the arrestor is directly rated to the effectiveness of grounding employed on the system.
 That means system grounding is designer choice depending on industry process requirements and other factors.

 – In Hyderabad GMR’s RGI Airport, all high voltage neutrals are of resistive grounding.